 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Drainage in your throat, or postnasal drip, is when the glands in your nose and throat continually produce mucus to filter out the nasal passage and provide lubrication.
 Causes include allergies, infections, and even medications.

-Postnasal drip is a common occurrence, affecting almost everyone at some point in their lives.
-The glands in your nose and throat continually produce mucus to:
+Postnasal drip affects almost everyone at some point in their lives.
+The glands in your nose and throat make mucus to: